niaid/sitk-ibex/README.rst

 The published Sphinx documentation is available here: https://niaid.github.io/sitk-ibex/

-The master built Sphinx documentation is available for download from `Github Actions`_ under the build as "sphinx-docs".
+The main built Sphinx documentation is available for download from `Github Actions`_ under the build as "sphinx-docs".